nicklockwood/BaseModel/README.md

 BaseModel provides a base class for building model objects for your iOS or Mac OS projects.
 It saves you the hassle of writing boilerplate code, and encourages good practices by reducing the incentive to cut corners in your model implementation.

-The BaseModel object uses Plists and the NSCoding protocol for serialisation.
+The BaseModel object uses property lists and the NSCoding protocol for serialisation.
 It is not designed for use with Core Data, although in principle the class could be extended to work with Core Data if needed by changing the BaseModel superclass to an NSManagedObject.

 BaseModel is really designed as an *alternative* to Core Data for developers who prefer to have a little more control over the implementation of their data stack.
 BaseModel gives you precise control over the location and serialisation of your data files, whilst still proving enough automatic behaviour to save you from writing the same code over and over again.

 BaseModel is designed to work with the AutoCoding library (https://github.com/nicklockwood/AutoCoding).
-It does not require this library to function, but when used in combination, BaseModel objects support automatic loading and saving without needing to write your own NSCoding methods.
+It does not require this library to function but when used in combination, BaseModel objects support automatic loading and saving without needing to write your own NSCoding methods.
 Use of AutoCoding is completely optional.
 For an example of how it works, check out the *AutoTodoList* example.

-BaseModel is also designed to work with the HRCoder library (https://github.com/nicklockwood/HRCoder) as an alternative mechanism for loading an saving data in a human readable/editable format.
-When used in conjunction with AutoCoding, HRCoder allows you to specify your data files in a standard format and avoid having to write any `setWith...` methods.
+BaseModel is also designed to work with the HRCoder library (https://github.com/nicklockwood/HRCoder) as an alternative mechanism for loading and saving data in a human readable/editable format.
+HRCoder allows you to specify your data files in a standard format, and when used in conjunction with AutoCoding avoids the need for you to write any `setWith...` methods.
 Use of HRCoder is completely optional.
 For an example of how this works, check out the *HRTodoList* example.

 BaseModel is also designed to work with the CryptoCoding library (https://github.com/nicklockwood/CryptoCoding).
 It does not require this library to function, but when used in conjunction with CryptoCoding, BaseModel objects support automatic AES encryption of the entire object when saved or loaded to disk.
 Use of CryptoCoding is completely optional.
 For an example of how it works, check out the *CryptoTodoList* example.

-**Note:** You can combine AutoCoding with either HRCoder or CryptoCoding.
+**Note:** You can combine AutoCoding with either HRCoder or CryptoCoding, or neither.
 AutoCoding is independent of the coding scheme used.

 Supported OS & SDK Versions
 -----------------------------

-* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5.1, Apple LLVM compiler 4.1)
+* Supported build target - iOS 6.0 / Mac OS 10.8 (Xcode 4.5.2, Apple LLVM compiler 4.1)
 * Earliest supported deployment target - iOS 5.0 / Mac OS 10.7
 * Earliest compatible deployment target - iOS 4.3 / Mac OS 10.6